 How to calculate capitalized interest?

-- First, determine the weighted-average accumulated expenditures up to the principal.
+- First, determine the weighted-average accumulated expenditures covered by specific borrowing.

 For this example, this is $20,000.00.

-- Next, determine the interest rate of the borrowing.
+- Next, determine the interest rate of the specific borrowing.

-For this problem, the borrowing interest rate is 5%.
+For this problem, the specific borrowing interest rate is 5%.

-- Next, determine the accumulated expenditures in excess of the principal.
+- Next, determine the weighted-average accumulated expenditures in excess of the specific borrowing.

-- Next, determine the weighted average interest rate.
+- Next, determine the weighted-average interest rate on other debt.

 - Finally, calculate the capitalized interest.